run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 * If the Job was submitted with a Project for which you have no access, your access will be denied.
 * If the Job was submitted with a Project for which you have access, your access will be granted.

-You can also submit a Job from the Run:AI User interface and verify that the new job shows on the job list with your user name.
+You can also submit a Job from the Run:ai User interface and verify that the new job shows on the job list with your user name.

 ## Test via User Interface

-* Open the Run:AI user interface.
+* Open the Run:ai user interface.
 Go to `Jobs`
 * On the top-right, select `Submit Job`.

 !!!
 Tip